View Details Explore Now →

 Note: Projected growth rates are estimates and not guarantees.
 Actual performance may vary.

-Factors to Consider When Choosing Life Insurance
+Factors to Consider When Choosing life insurance

 Conclusion

-Life insurance is a powerful tool for high-net-worth individuals seeking to protect and transfer wealth efficiently.
+life insurance is a powerful tool for high-net-worth individuals seeking to protect and transfer wealth efficiently.
 By carefully selecting the right policies and integrating them into a comprehensive wealth management strategy, HNWIs can achieve their financial goals and create a lasting legacy for future generations.

 Sarah Jenkins

-Sarah Jenkins - Risk Analysis
+Sarah Jenkins - Strategic Insight

 What is the primary benefit of life insurance for high-net-worth individuals?

-The primary benefit is estate tax mitigation.
-Life insurance proceeds can cover estate tax liabilities, preventing the forced sale of assets and ensuring wealth is transferred efficiently.
+The primary benefit is estate tax mitigation. life insurance proceeds can cover estate tax liabilities, preventing the forced sale of assets and ensuring wealth is transferred efficiently.

 How can life insurance help with business succession planning?

-Life insurance can fund buy-sell agreements, providing the resources for surviving owners to purchase the deceased owner's shares, ensuring a smooth transition and maintaining business continuity.
+life insurance can fund buy-sell agreements, providing the resources for surviving owners to purchase the deceased owner's shares, ensuring a smooth transition and maintaining business continuity.

-What is an Irrevocable Life Insurance Trust (ILIT)?
+What is an Irrevocable life insurance Trust (ILIT)?

 An ILIT is a trust specifically designed to own and manage life insurance policies, removing the policy proceeds from the insured's estate and potentially reducing estate taxes.